umbraco/UmbracoDocs/umbraco-cloud/product-upgrades/version-specific-upgrades/migrate-from-8-to-latest.md

 ## Step 5: Going live

 1. Test **everything** in the **Development** environment until it runs without any errors.
-2. Setup rewrites on the Umbraco 10 site.
+2. Setup rewrites on the new Cloud project.
 3. Assign hostnames to the project.

 {% hint style="info" %}